jordanosborn/keras-pandas/README.md

 # tf2-keras-pandas
 [![Documentation Status](https://readthedocs.org/projects/keras-pandas/badge/?version=latest)](https://keras-pandas.readthedocs.io/en/latest/?badge=latest)

 **tl;dr:** keras-pandas allows users to rapidly build and iterate on deep learning models.
+Updated for tensorflow 2.0

 Getting data formatted and into keras can be tedious, time consuming, and require domain expertise, whether your a veteran or new to Deep Learning. `keras-pandas` overcomes these issues by (automatically) providing: